Pan Seared Halibut

 - 1 tablespoon extra-virgin olive oil

-- Lemons wedges for serving
+- Lemon wedged, for serving

-- chopped parsley for serving
+- Parsley chopped, for serving

 Instructions

 - Pat the halibut dry with a paper towel.
-Season each fillet with parsley, garlic powder, salt and pepper.
+Season each fillet with parsley, garlic powder, salt, and pepper.

-- Transfer to a platter, squeeze lemon juice on top and scatter with fresh chopped parsley.
+- Transfer to a platter, squeeze lemon juice on top, and scatter with fresh chopped parsley.

 Notes